KBQA-R1: Reinforcing Large Language Models for Knowledge Base Question Answering: Experiments

 \subsection{Main Results Analysis}

 For GrailQA dataset (Table~\ref{t2}), KBQA-R1 delivers consistent gains over the strongest fine-tuned baseline KBQA-o1 across all three generalization levels.
 In the i.i.d. split, KBQA-R1 improves EM by about \(\mathbf{+12\%}\) and F1 by roughly \(\mathbf{+6\%}\).
 In the compositional split, which stresses recombining seen schema elements, KBQA-R1 still achieves a solid margin of around \(\mathbf{+5\%}\) F1. \textbf{Most notably, in the zero-shot setting---where relations and compositions are unseen during training---KBQA-R1 boosts EM by more than \(\mathbf{+15\%}\) and F1 by about \(\mathbf{+9\%}\) over KBQA-o1.
-Overall on GrailQA, these improvements translate into gains of roughly \(\mathbf{+8\%}\) F1 and \(\mathbf{+12\%}\) EM, highlighting that execution-grounded reinforcement learning significantly enhances out-of-distribution generalization rather than merely fitting the training distribution.} On WebQSP (Table~\ref{t3}), KBQA-R1 attains 83.4\% F1, outperforming the best prompting baseline by over 20 percentage points and exceeding fine-tuned systems such as TIARA and DecAF.
+Overall on GrailQA, these improvements translate into gains of roughly \(\mathbf{+8\%}\) F1 and \(\mathbf{+12\%}\) EM, highlighting that execution-grounded reinforcement learning significantly enhances out-of-distribution generalization rather than merely fitting the training distribution.} On WebQSP (Table~\ref{t3}), KBQA-R1 attains 83.4\% F1, outperforming graph-retrieval methods such as RoG, GNN-RAG, and SubgraphRAG, while exceeding fine-tuned systems such as TIARA and DecAF.
 Compared with the Llama-3.1-8B-based MCTS-KBQA, KBQA-R1 achieves about \(\mathbf{+7\%}\) absolute F1 improvement, suggesting that learned policies are more effective than MCTS search heuristics under the same backbone.
 On GraphQuestions (Table~\ref{t4}), which emphasizes long multi-hop queries, KBQA-R1 yields around \(\mathbf{+5\%}\) absolute F1 gain over KBQA-o1 and consistently surpasses earlier graph-based methods such as CoTKR and ArcaneQA.
-These results indicate that \ourmethod effectively enhances reasoning capabilities across diverse KBQA challenges, including complex multi-hop queries.
+These results indicate that KBQA-R1 effectively enhances reasoning capabilities across diverse KBQA challenges, including complex multi-hop queries.